Fanconi Anemia – Definition

 - Molecular genetics: Utilization of next-generation sequencing for gene panel analysis.

-- Determination of the Fanconi Anemia (FA) subclass is crucial for estimating tumor risk in carriers of homozygous or heterozygous mutations.
+- Determination of the Fanconi Anemia (FA) subclass is crucial for estimating tumor risk in carriers of homozygous or heterozygous pathogenic variants.
 This information leads to recommendations for early detection.
-For instance, carriers of FANCD1/BRCA2 mutation already have a significantly increased risk for breast and ovarian carcinomas in heterozygosity, while in homozygosity, it indicates Fanconi anemia.
+For instance, carriers of pathogenic variants FANCD1/BRCA2 already have a significantly increased risk for breast and ovarian carcinomas in heterozygosity, while in homozygosity, it indicates Fanconi anemia.

 Differential Diagnoses